Zerro97/khuibeom.com/content/blog/object-oriented-programming-in-java.md

 Here, I have defined a **class** called Cat.
 We can think about class as a blueprint, something that defines what the entity is going to be like.
 We call **object** as an **instance** of the class and we create the object by **instantiating** the class.

-So we could have other class instantiating the Cat class, creating the object:
+So, we could have other class instantiating the Cat class:
 ```java
 class Main {
     public static void main(String args[]) {